Search Engine Optimization

 Sitemap and Robots.txt Files

-A sitemap is a simple file that lists all URLs on your site.
-Search engines use it to identify what pages to crawl and index.
-A robots.txt file, on the other hand, tells search engines what content not to index (for example, specific policy pages you don’t want to appear in search.)
-Create both to speed up crawling and indexing of your content.
+A sitemap is a file that contains all the URLs on your website, making it easier for search engines to crawl and index your pages.
+Conversely, a robots.txt file instructs search engines on which pages not to index, such as policy pages you don’t want to appear in search results.
+Creating both files can accelerate the crawling and indexing of your content.

 Local Search Ranking Factors